Lucas6412f1/Lucas6412f1/README.md

 ### About Me

-I'm a **13-year-old self-taught developer** from Lelystad, The Netherlands.
+I'm a **13-year-old self-taught developer and f1 enthusiast** from Lelystad, The Netherlands.
 My journey into the world of code began in **2024**, at the age of 12, and I proudly celebrated my 13th birthday on **April 6, 2025**.
 Currently in my second year of high school, I am passionately dedicated to expanding my knowledge and skills in software development.

 Driven by an insatiable curiosity, I find immense satisfaction in transforming abstract ideas into functional code.
 The thrill of seeing my creations come to life on screen is what truly fuels my motivation.
 I firmly believe in the power of **'learning by doing'**, eagerly applying theoretical concepts to build practical, impactful projects.
 I thrive on new challenges and am always keen to understand the underlying mechanisms of technology.